 Have a long think about why you are setting out on this challenge, and once you have that use it to motivate yourself.

-Droptober started with “Just drop 2kgs” but honesty is also about recognising an achievable goal.
+Droptober started with the slogan “Just drop 2kgs” but honesty is also about recognising an achievable goal.

 Talk to your doctor, your trainer your partner, and work out what is an honest goal for Droptober.
 It may be inches off your waist, it might be 2kgs, or it could be to get up to a 5km walk.